sumwale/mprsync/README.md

 more expensive than `lz4` level 1 but has much higher compression.
-If you need to reduce bandwidth usage and want to keep higher compression levels, then it is still better to use `zstd` levels 3-6 that usually give better compression than default gzip (`-z`) and then reduce the number of parallel jobs.
+If you need to reduce bandwidth usage and want to keep higher compression levels, then it is still better to use `zstd` levels 3-6 that usually give better compression than default gzip (`-z`) with much lower CPU usage, and then reduce the number of parallel jobs.